ImbueProgram/imbue-program-docs/teachers/mentor_assistant.md

-# TA - Imbue
+# Young Mentor - Imbue

-Here is a list of guidelines you should follow during your day as Teaching Assistant.
+Here is a list of guidelines you should follow during your day as Young Mentor

-## Rules of the TA Club
+## Rules of the Mentor Club

 During your duty, keep in mind these simple rules: